 An empty function call is a call that does not return any results.

 [An empty call is of limited use in Modelica since a function call without results does not contribute to the simulation, and is not allowed to have side-effects that influence the simulation state.]

-An empty call can occur either as a kind of "null equation" or "null statement", [e.g. as in the empty calls to eigen() in the example below:
+An empty call can occur either as a kind of "null equation" or "null statement".